 Despite her means, Caroline is in her 60’s and has never enjoyed financial freedom.
-Because the $ always came from her father his wishes dictated what the money meant.
-It was made clear that she should not earn her own money, and rather the family $ would support her in her role as a wife and mother, and the money could then go on to support her children.
+Because the money always came from her father, his wishes dictated what the money meant.
+It was made clear that she should not earn her own money, and rather the family money would support her in her role as a wife and mother, and the money could then go on to support her children.

-The mission of our work is for Caroline to harness her money– making it an expansive and empowering force in her life.
+The mission of our work is for Caroline to harness her money, in turn, making it an expansive and empowering force in her life.

 How do we make this happen?

 “Once your father gives you money, it is yours to own.
 You have both freedom and responsibility to handle it as you see fit,” I offer.
 “What if, instead of keeping your monthly stipend in the bank and using credit cards, you took the money in cash, kept it in your home and handled it physically?”
 “I can do that?”
 Caroline responds, astonished.

 This simple concept changed everything.
 Caroline withdrew her money from her father’s container, transformed it, and placed it into her own.

 The resonation Caroline suddenly felt with her money lit up her soul, and her life became much more her own.
 I’m not saying banks are bad and that everyone should work in cash.
 I am pointing out that it is essential that the medium in which we manage our money is the right fit for each individual.